 What is AI email marketing?

-AI email marketing uses artificial intelligence to automate campaign elements including send times, subject lines, content personalization, and audience segmentation.
-The technology analyzes recipient behavior to predict what messaging will drive engagement for each contact.
+AI email marketing uses artificial intelligence to automate campaign decisions including send times, subject lines, content personalization, and audience segmentation.
+The technology analyzes recipient behavior to predict what messaging will drive engagement for each contact, and adjusts its recommendations as engagement patterns change over time.

 How does AI improve email personalization at scale?

 AI analyzes recipient behavior, preferences, and engagement history to tailor content, offers, and messaging to individual contacts.
-This goes beyond inserting a first name by adjusting the entire email based on what each person has clicked, purchased, or researched in the past.
+This goes beyond inserting a first name by adjusting the entire email based on what each person has clicked, purchased, or researched previously.
+For B2B teams, this includes personalizing based on job title, company size, technographic profile, and buying stage signals, factors that manual segmentation cannot process at volume.

 Can AI write complete marketing emails without human input?